Zudoku/peable/README.md

 - Decorations are a mess. (should be completely redone.
 - When placing shops, sometimes you need to click twice.
 - Some models are not facing the right way.
+- Road ID is not found for some reason.